 Dogs with this condition can experience heavy panting, hair loss, and excessive hunger and thirst.
 A pot-bellied appearance can also be a sign of Cushing’s.

 Pain can also cause rapid breathing in puppies.
-Other signs include restlessness, enlarged pupils, and reduced appetite.
+Other signs include restlessness, enlarged pupils, and reduced appetite or lack of desire for their favourite treats.

 If your puppy is breathing fast, it can be a side effect of the medications he’s currently taking.
-Prednisone is one good example.
+Prednisone is a good example.

 Heatstroke is a medical emergency and prompt intervention may save your puppy’s life.
 Along with fast breathing, drooling, glassy eyes, seizures, vomiting, weakness, and diarrhoea are symptoms of heatstroke.